vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 Our final command consists of 3 steps:

 1. Turn the API key into an access token.
-2. Get the list table data as JSON string.
+2. Get the list table data as a JSON string.
 3. Turn the JSON string into a table.

 We will discuss each of the 3 parts separately.

 ![image](/assets/2025-04-18/040.png)

-## Turning the API key into an access token
+## Turn the API key into an access token

 {% highlight text %}
 url = "https://api.peakboard.com/public-api/v1/auth/token",